The library's mission statement:

 Originally Issued: 3/13/2000

-Purpose: In keeping with Monroe Free Library's mission to enrich the community's quality of life, to support formal and lifelong independent learning and to provide services necessary for supporting these ends.
+In keeping with Monroe Free Library's mission to enrich the community's quality of life, to support formal and lifelong independent learning, and to provide services necessary for supporting these ends, the following guidelines are to be observed in regard to use of facilities by tutors.

 1. Tutoring may be carried out by members of established and recognized institutions, groups and associations with educational, cultural or civic purposes.